alter5/citygo-backend-nodejs/README.md

 );
 ```

-Creating the tables using pg-promise
+The tables are then created using pg-promise:
 ```javascript
 const pgPromise = require("pg-promise")